Daniel-ET/clustering-part-1/README.md

 ![image](https://user-images.githubusercontent.com/96924468/221918721-bdcd55ee-0dbc-4469-9bb4-078c0800f2ea.png)

 As we can see, there are 3 centroids represented by a cross of a different colour.
 Samples are represented by a circle whose colour corresponds to the cluster they have been assigned to.
 The 3 resulting clusters consist of samples that are close to one another.
 However, samples in different clusters are also close to one another.

+### ** K means iterative update**

+K-means proceeds iteratively by

+1. Updating the centroids as the centre of each cluster
+2. Reassigning the samples to the new centroids